indigo-oce/freshboard/README.md

 To anyone who does this course, most of the UI stuff is out of date, and most of the value is in the testing side.
 So probably just do bare html (I've already set up laravel breeze so I'm using that, but it was more of a hassle than it was worth).

 ## Git Commit Style
+**I will be rebasing when I want, regardless of whether the repo is public.**  A nicer commit history makes sense for this kind of project.

-I will commit changes based on their features, then do an empty commit for each episode.
+I will commit on each notable code change, then do an empty commit for each episode.
 This allows clear distinctions for what episode changes are from, and allows reverting changes because sometimes multiple techniques for something are shown.

 **Commit Keycodes:** For some commits, the commit message will start with:  *(and probably an explanation in the commit message body.)*